irods/irods_rule_engine_plugin_logical_quotas/README.md

 These changes have the following effects:
 - The plugin allows stream-based writes to violate the maximum bytes quota once.
 - Subsequent stream-based creates and writes will be denied until the quotas are out of violation.

+## Questions and Answers

+### Sometimes, the total number of bytes for my collection doesn't change when I remove a data object.
+Why?

+When it comes to tracking the total number of bytes in use, only **good** replicas are considered.
+If the data object being removed has no **good** replicas, the plugin will leave the total number of bytes as is.
+The reason for this is due to there not being a clear path forward for determining which replica's data size should be used for the update.
+Therefore, the recommendation is for administrators to recalculate the quota totals periodically.

+Remember, the plugin is designed to track the totals of **good** replicas only.